Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causation

 \subsection{Causal Graphical Models}

-A Causal Graphical Model (CGM) consists of a set of random variables $\mathcal{X}=\{ X_1,...,X_n \}$, and a Directed Acyclic Graph (DAG) whose nodes are in correspondence with the variables in $\mathcal{X}$ and whose edges represent relations of cause-effect \cite{koller2009probabilistic,sucar2015probabilistic}.
-Also, the model is enriched with an operator named $do()$ which is defined over graphs, and whose action is described as follows: given $\mathbf{X} \subseteq \mathcal{X}$ and $\mathbf{x} = \{ x_{i_1}, x_{i_2}, ... , x_{i_j} \}$ an element of the set of all possible values of the variables belonging to $\mathcal{X}$, $Val(\mathcal{X})$ the action $do(\mathbf{X} = \mathbf{x} )$ corresponds to assigning to each $X_j \in \mathbf{X}$ the value $x_{i_j}$ and to delete every incoming edge into the node corresponding to each $X_j$ in the graph $\mathcal{G}$.
+A Causal Graphical Model (CGM) consists of a set of random variables $\mathcal{X}=\{ X_1,...,X_n \}$, and a Directed Acyclic Graph (DAG) $\mathcal{G}$ whose nodes are in correspondence with the variables in $\mathcal{X}$ and whose edges represent relations of cause-effect in the sense that their realizations correspond to the events encoded by the causal relation\citep{koller2009probabilistic,sucar2015probabilistic}.
+Also, the model is enriched with an operator called $do()$ which is a functional defined over graphs, and whose action is described as follows: given $\mathbf{X} \subseteq \mathcal{X}$ and $\mathbf{x} = \{ x_{i_1}, x_{i_2}, ... , x_{i_j} \}$ an element of the set of all possible values of the variables belonging to $\mathcal{X}$, $Val(\mathcal{X})$ the action $do(\mathbf{X} = \mathbf{x} )$ corresponds to assigning to each $X_j \in \mathbf{X}$ the value $x_{i_j}$ and to delete every incoming edge into the node corresponding to each $X_j$ in the graph $\mathcal{G}$.
 In the context of CGMs, to apply the $do()$ operator over a variable (or set of variables) is called as an \textit{intervention} over the variable.
-It is this interventional operator which separates associative models from causal models \cite{pearl2009causality,koller2009probabilistic,sucar2015probabilistic}.
+It is this interventional operator which separates associative models from causal models \citep{pearl2009causality,koller2009probabilistic,sucar2015probabilistic}.

 It is required that the probability distribution that results from an intervention over a variable is Markov compatible with the graph; this is, the resulting interventional distribution is equivalent to the product of the conditional probability of every variable given its parents in the intervened graph \citep{sucar2015probabilistic}.